-Pescavore only sources from healthy and abundant fish populations, such as yellowfin tuna, and avoids overfished and sensitive species while using innovative fishing methods.
+Pescavore only sources from healthy and abundant fish populations, such as free school yellowfin tuna caught in the Eastern Pacific Ocean, and avoids overfished and sensitive species.

 "We source tuna that is unassociated with dolphins or fish aggregating devices, and caught without longlines," Owens shared.
 The selective fishing methods also create "less carbon footprint than pole and line fishing and with almost zero bycatch" of dolphins, sea turtles and other sensitive species, he added.

 Pescavore snacks are shelf-stable for up to 18 months, while innovative pouch packaging saves 96 percent of space compared to caned tuna storage.
 This further reduces the product's carbon footprint.

 "One truckload of our packaging has the capacity of 28 truckloads of tin cans," Owens said.
 "The pouches are made in part from recycled material and are recyclable after use in Europe and hopefully, with improved systems, will also soon be recyclable in the USA."